J. M. Hodges Learning Center, Library

-Veronica Garcia is the Success Coach at the FBTC.
+Veronica Garcia is the Success Coach.
 Veronica began her college career at WCJC and then transferred to Lamar University where she earned her B.S. in Community Health.
 At Lamar University, Veronica did internships with the Beaumont Health Department under the Bio-Terrorism field and 911 EMS.
 Veronica joined WCJC as a full-time employee in 2005.
-She looks forward to helping students at the Fort Bend Technical Center as a bilingual Success Coach.
+She looks forward to helping students as a bilingual Success Coach.

 The center will be equipped with 20 computers and 12 laptops for students to use.
 Models, calculators, charts, books and other resources will also be available for students to use at the center to complete their work.

 Faculty will be encouraged to use the center to meet with students and have students work collaboratively in learning communities.

 About the Grant